-For our explore Wild Karnataka series, we have always been in the lookout for unique places to experience and explore the Wild Karnataka.
+For our explore Wild Karnataka series, we are always in the lookout for unique places to experience and explore the Wild Karnataka.
 This time we chose to give a visit to the beautiful Anjehari Butterfly Camp near Udupi by JLR.
-It sits in the lush green forest of Mookambika Wildlife Sanctuary situated in the Udupi district of Karnataka.
+It sits amidst lush green forest of Mookambika Wildlife Sanctuary situated in the Udupi district of Karnataka.
 Just about 8 hours drive from Bangalore, the route offers some stunningly beautiful landscapes to drive through.
 Trekking, Water falls and Bird Watching are some activities that will keep your senses engaged to an extent that would make you crave to stay longer and longer in vacation mode.

 “Travel experience to Anejhari Camp near Udupi”